 Genetic techniques such as mutant selection and screening, complementation, mapping, recombinant DNA, and targeted mutagenesis are taught using the genetic model systems Escherichia coli, Saccharomyces cerevisiae, and Arabidopsis thaliana.
-Short-term and long-term projects in which students formulate and test hypotheses.
+Shortterm and long-term projects in which students formulate and test hypotheses.

-A1 Celenza Tue, Thu 12:30pm - 3:15pm A2 Hartmann Tue, Thu 4:15pm - 7:00pm
+A1 Celenza Tue, Thu 12:30pm - 3:15pm A2 Celenza Tue, Thu 4:15pm - 7:00pm

-Notes: To register for BI 513, please fill out this waitlist form: https://forms.gle/vspHGPGT5iD2JuWv7
+Notes: To register for BI 513, please use this for the 2024 sign up link: https://forms.gle/QvUThJBko9eTVhWg6